Oalkhadra/volatility-forecasting/README.md

 *Implication*: Consider alternative hedge schedules (weekly rebalancing, delta bands, or dynamic hedge ratios based on market regime).
 Pure delta-neutrality may be too expensive.

-### 3. Short Volatility Dominates in Bull Markets
+### 3. Selling Options Dominates in Bull Markets

-XGB's heavy put-selling bias was extremely profitable on a per-trade basis (74% win rate on sold puts).
+XGB's selling bias (60% of trades) was more profitable than the buying-heavy approaches of GARCH (75% buys) and Historical (65% buys).
 This is effectively harvesting the variance risk premium—compensation for bearing tail risk.

 *Implication*: The strategy's success depends heavily on market regime.
-In a prolonged bear market or volatility spike (2008, March 2020), this approach would face massive losses.
+In a prolonged bear market or volatility spike (2008, March 2020), short volatility approaches would face massive losses.
 Consider regime-based position sizing or tail hedges.

 ### 4. GARCH Fails Spectacularly

-GARCH's 40% drawdown and 6% win rate reveal a systematic failure mode: its mean-reverting forecasts consistently undershoot during sustained high-volatility periods.
+GARCH's 38% drawdown and 14% win rate reveal a systematic failure mode: its mean-reverting forecasts consistently undershoot during sustained high-volatility periods.
 This led to:
-- Overvaluing puts (buying insurance at inflated prices)
+- Heavy call buying (90% of trades were calls) at inflated prices
 - Missing selling opportunities (theoretical prices too low)
 - Catastrophic losses during 2022's volatility crush